Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

     - Metron
     - League of Comic Geeks

-- #### Alternative
+- #### Alternatives

-  The id for the issue from another source of information that can be used for linking.
-There can be multiple numbers of this sub-element.
+  Contains alternative identification numbers that can be used for linking.

+  It has `Alternative` children elements for different identification numbers.

-  The `source` attribute is required and has to be one of the following:
+  They have a `source` attribute that is required and has to be one of the following:

     - Comic Vine
     - Grand Comics Database